A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 \plabel{$\alpha_i$}{692}{248} \igc{1}{picalpha}

+Remember that $\alpha_i$ is actually just a 6-valent vertex with two dots attached (one red and one blue).
 This bigger graph, into which $\alpha_i$ is plugged, will actually be a graph on the \emph{punctured plane} or \emph{punctured disk} with specified boundary conditions on both the outer and inner boundary.
 The difficult graphical proofs of this paper just consist in analyzing such graphs.
-This is done by splitting the punctured plane into simply-connected regions, and using the above proposition.
+This is done by splitting the punctured plane into simply-connected regions, and using the above proposition. \end{remark}

-Remember that $\alpha_i$ is just a 6-valent vertex with two dots attached (one red and one blue). \end{remark}